 As a previously certified nurse, I personally checked out her course and books and was really impressed.
 It’s concise yet impactful (which is right up my FreshRN alley!).

 The American Association of Critical Care Nurses has a test blueprint for the exam (which can be found on pages 15-18 of this document).
 Nicole’s review course follows it precisely so you know you’re getting the information you need and not being bogged down learning information that won’t be on the exam.

 I appreciate Nicole’s devotion to brevity because we tend to think more is always better… but when you’re talking about learning information to pass an exam, it’s not helpful to learn and study things that you won’t be tested on.
 Why waste your cognitive space on learning incredibly complex things that are not going to be on the exam?

 Nicole’s Pro-Tip: If there are disease states you can’t pronounce or never heard of, it’s not on the exam.

 I had that problem when I reviewed back in 2015 for the CCRN®.
 I bought a textbook that way WAY too detailed, high-level, and technical.
 It was so difficult to engage in meaningful learning and really comprehend the topics because there was an exorbitant amount of unnecessary and irrelevant details.

-One thing to keep in mind about this review course (and all certification review courses) is that that they truly are reviews.
+One thing to keep in mind about this review course (and all certification review courses) is that they truly are reviews.
 They are not a “learning it for the first time” kind of situation.
 If you need help with basics, never fear.
-I’ve got your back with my Cardiac Nurse Crash Course and my Neuro Nurse Crash Course.
+I’ve got your back with courses that discuss the basics in terms of ICU, cardiac, and neuro below: